Addiction Resources for Veterans

 When the brave and selfless heroes from our armed forces return home, unforeseen difficulties often present themselves as they try to readjust to life stateside.
 The way many individuals attempt to mask their struggles is by abusing drugs and alcohol.
 While this is a relatively common practice, it can be an unhealthy way to manage the stress and pressure of post-war life.
 Drug and alcohol abuse can easily turn into a life-threatening addiction.
 If you feel drugs are now controlling the decisions in your life, it is time to seek help.

-Uniformed Services Program
+Uniformed Professionals Treatment Program

 Granite Recovery Centers is proud to offer specialized, tailored treatment for Veterans struggling with substance use disorders.
 Our drug and alcohol rehabilitation facilities offer extensive selections of therapies and program options that treat these individuals who have often experienced unique and traumatic experiences throughout their careers.
 Researchers have discovered that a profound number of those who have served suffer from debilitating depression, anxiety, and PTSD, which are often the link to substance abuse.